NGdev2/Inception-of-things-42/p1/README.md

 ### **Detailed explanation of the script**

 The `Vagrantfile` uses the `ubuntu/bionic64` Vagrant box which is an official Ubuntu 18.04 LTS image for 64-bit systems.
-This version is selected because it is stable, lightweight, and compatible with K3s.
+This version is selected because it is stable, lightweight and compatible with K3s.
 It does not include a graphical interface, which makes it faster to boot and consume fewer system resources.
 The box is also fully configured for Vagrant: SSH access is preconfigured and the system includes the necessary settings to work seamlessly with Vagrant's provisioning and networking features.

 ```
 VAGRANT_BOX = "ubuntu/bionic64"